Pithoragarh Municipal Corporation

-Pithoragarh Municipal Corporation is a municipal corporation in Uttarakhand, India.
-It was elevated to the post in 2024 along with Almora.
+Pithoragarh Municipal Corporation is the civic body that governs the city of Pithoragarh in Uttarakhand, India.

 Structure

 This corporation consists of 40 wards and is headed by a mayor who presides over a deputy mayor and 39 other corporators representing the wards.
 The mayor is elected directly through a first-past-the-post voting system and the deputy mayor is elected by the corporators from among their numbers.